Are you breeding leopard geckos?

 There is no surer sign than this!

-Many first-timers seeing this are quite alarmed.
+Many first-timers seeing this are pretty alarmed.

 It looks like the eggs are going to burst out of her stomach.